liamross/psiagram/docs/README.md

 ## Feature-rich

-Psiagram provides robust events for every action to allow total control over the framework, allowing you to intercept and alter any updates to the Paper.
-At its core, it provides **high-performance DOM manipulation** of SVG diagram components, and an extensive but simple API to interact with the diagram.
+Psiagram provides robust events for every action to allow total control over the framework, enabling you to intercept and alter any updates to the Paper.
+At its core, it provides **high-performance rendering** of SVG diagram components, and an extensive but simple API to interact with the diagram.

 For an in-depth look into some features, see the [in-depth section](./in-depth/README.md).